kubedb/docs/docs/guides/mysql/failure-and-disaster-recovery/overview.md

 ```

-## A Guide to mysql Backup And Restore
+## A Guide to MySQL Backup And Restore

 You can configure Backup and Restore following the below documentation.

 [Backup and Restore](/docs/guides/mysql/backup)

-## A Guide to mysql PITR
+## A Guide to MySQL PITR

 Documentaion Link: [PITR](/docs/guides/mysql/pitr)

-## A Guide to Handling mysql Storage
+## A Guide to Handling MySQL Storage

 It is often possible that your database storage become full and your database has stopped working.
 We have got you covered.
 You just apply a VolumeExpansion `mysqlOpsRequest` and your database storage will be increased, and the database will be ready to use again.